TGAC/grassroots-api/docs/mongodb.md

 ﻿# MongoDB Interaction

-One of the facilities that WheatIS provides is an API to access a [MongoDB](https://www.mongodb.org/) instance through JSON-based messages.
+One of the facilities that Grassroots system provides is an API to access a [MongoDB](https://www.mongodb.org/) instance through JSON-based messages.
 All of the MongoDB messages are accessed using a "**mongodb**" key.

 ## Inserting data